parawanderer/personalsite2025/README.md

 ## License

 None.
-OOCPlsDontSteal.
+OCPlsDontSteal.
 Feel free to use this as a reference/inspiration though if you happen to stumble across it.